hhajri/stochastic-sparse-adv-attacks/README.md

 *IRT SystemX, LIP6 - Sorbonne University*

-This repository contains PyTorch implementation of targeted and untargeted FGA and VFGA algorithms.
+This repository contains PyTorch implementation of targeted and untargeted VFGA attacks.

 ## Requirements :
 To execute the code, please install the packages required in the `requirements_pytorch.txt` file.